noawe-boi/NoahsObsidianSync/Physics 11.4 Refraction of light.md

 tags:
   - physics
 ---
-Refraction is the bending of light as it changes mediump[]
+Refraction is the bending of light as it changes medium